NEONScience/neon-data-api/docs/content/graphql/index.md

 <td valign="top"><a href="#scalars">Float</a></td>
 <td>

-Cartesian offsets of a sensor, in meters, north (positive values) or south (negative values) relative to where the geolocation point was taken
+Cartesian offsets of a sensor, in meters, south (positive values) or north (negative values) relative to the reference location.

 </td>
 </tr>